Topics, G

 Growth Process > see stochastic processes.

-* Limitations: It is a gauge-fixed procedure; Works only for the free Maxwell field, not with interactions.
+* Limitations: It is a gauge-fixed procedure; It works only for the free Maxwell field, not with interactions.

 @ References: Gupta PPS(50); Bleuler HPA(50); Loran ht/02, ht/02 [generalized]; Gottschalk mp/05 [rev].